-The market price of our common stock could decline as a result of sales by our existing stockholders of shares of common stock in the market after our initial public offering, or the perception that these sales could occur.
+The market price of our common stock could decline as a result of sales of common stock by stockholders who held shares of our capital stock prior to our initial public offering, or the perception that these sales could occur.
 These sales might also make it more difficult for us to sell equity securities at a time and price that we deem appropriate.
 The lock-up agreements delivered by our executive officers and directors, and substantially all of our stockholders and option holders, in connection with our initial public offering on April 29, 2004, expired on October 27, 2004.
-Subject to applicable securities law restrictions and other agreements between the company and certain of such stockholders, these shares are now freely tradable.
+Subject to applicable securities law restrictions and other agreements between us and certain of such stockholders, these shares are now freely tradable.